nEXam-App/nEXam-doc/test_plan_template.md

 ## 8. Testing Workflow

 1. Local testing in the IDE
-2. Commit and Push triggers SonarQube
+2. Commit and Push as well as Pull requests trigger SonarCloud

 ## 9. Environmental Needs